Clinton-Davis/peninsulaballet/README.md

 * [Contact page](https://github.com/Clinton-Davis/peninsulaballet/blob/master/wireframes/contact-page%20.png)
 * [Attire page](https://github.com/Clinton-Davis/peninsulaballet/blob/master/wireframes/attire-page%20%20.png)

 ### Surface
-* Pictures that are hole page backgrounds are choosen for there grace and elegance witch gives an almost romantic feel that ballet has, they were chosen to inspire and instil the desire for the inner ballerina, each page has a different picture, depending on what information is in the forefront.
+* Pictures that are hole page backgrounds are chosen for there grace and elegance witch gives an almost romantic feel that ballet has, they were chosen to inspire and instil the desire for the inner ballerina, each page has a different picture, depending on what information is in the forefront.
-* Font I have chosen for the Heading, I opted for its easy to read and elegance, slightly slanty but clear.
+* Font I have chosen for the Headings, I opted for its easy to read and elegance, slightly slanty but clear.
-The paragraphs font is clear and easy to read and gives it a nice modern feel, the synergy of the two fonts gives the impression of keeping with tradition while staying modern.
+The paragraphs font is clear and easy to read and gives it a modern feel, the synergy of the two fonts gives the impression of keeping with tradition with modern stylings.
 * There are multiple options for downloading pdfs.

 ---